 maketo compile sudo.
 If

 configuredid its job properly (and you have a supported configuration) there won’t be any problems.
 If you have a problem, check docs/TROUBLESHOOTING.md for tips on what might have gone wrong.
 If your problem is not covered, you may file a bug report at https://bugzilla.sudo.ws/ or an issue at https://github.com/sudo-project/sudo/issues/ (not both).

 make install(as root) to install sudo, visudo, the man pages, and a skeleton sudoers file.
-Note that the install will not overwrite an existing sudoers file.
-You can also install various pieces the package via the install-binaries, install-doc, and install-sudoers make targets.
+The install will not overwrite an existing sudoers file.
+You can also install various pieces of the package via the install-binaries, install-doc, and install-sudoers make targets.